 Are any future plans or exciting projects coming up?

 There are a couple of upcoming developments and projects worth mentioning.
 First of all, the company is changing from service-focused to product-focused.
-With our Eva, Collabrr and UnDoc solutions, we provide the tools that a company needs to modernize their business processes and create value.
-By extension, the shift from ‘anything the customer wants’ toward ‘services around our product portfolio’ is where we see a lot of potentials and it is great to be part of it.
+With our Rappit, Flowcreate, and UnDoc solutions, we provide the tools that a company needs to modernize its business processes and create value.
+By extension, the shift from ‘anything the customer wants’ toward ‘services around our product portfolio’ is where we see a lot of potential and it is great to be part of it.

 Besides the products, we continue to have quite some developments within the teams.
 Currently, our team in India consists of 109 employees, and we expect to grow to 140 employees in the upcoming months.
 I’m looking forward to seeing the freshers and graduates showing their skills and enthusiasm, combined with the expertise and knowledge that we have at Vanenburg.

 An important aspect is how to make our employees competent.
 At Vanenburg, we really highlight personal development and growth, motivating our employees to never stop learning.
 A combination of forming groups for learning and certification, checking on their process with regular meetings, and their motivation to get certifications and enhance their skills is what makes them happy at Vanenburg.

 Myself, I am planning to update my Google Cloud Architect certification and probably another certification afterward.
 Learning never stops!